dkrawciw/GameStudioGames/README.md

 # GameStudioGames
-This holds just the .zip files for all of the games
+This has the official final versions of all games.
+All of these should be compressed files.